Power ORing diodes are used to isolate power supplies from each other and prevent the failure of any one of the shunt-connected power supplies.

 The reverse leakage current of the Schottky diode poses a serious problem in the power ORing diode protection scheme.
 The reverse leakage current drastically increases with temperature, and unless careful thermal management operations are in place, the reverse leakage current of the Schottky diode used as a power ORing diode can cause a loss of efficiency and thermal run-aways.
 If a power ORing Schottky diode is damaged by this phenomenon, it can draw down the power supply of the entire system.

 Power MOSFETs as Power ORing Diodes

 Power MOSFETs have a low forward voltage drop and can be used in place of Schottky diodes in power ORing diode protection circuits.
 The advantage of using a MOSFET is the voltage drop across the MOSFET corresponding to full-load current in the power ORing circuit is less than the forward voltage drop of the MOSFET.
-The graphic below displays the operating region of power MOSFETs when used as power ORing diodes.
 Power MOSFETs require an active drive circuit for turning on the power ORing diode.

 The main advantages of using power MOSFETs as power ORing diodes are:

 The turn-on and turn-off thresholds can be selected.

 Engineers have control over the turn-on and turn-off speeds.